InspirUS

 Thanks to the generosity of some former pupils of the school, enough funding was raised to launch the InspirUS initiative, the first of its kind in the country.
 Kathryn Page was recruited and in autumn 2009 began visiting primary schools where she worked with the primary heads and teachers, talking through the benefits of the programme and helping to identify the children best suited for inclusion.

 The first tranche of youngsters was welcomed to the InspirUS classroom in January 2010, and over the next four terms 50 primary schools in the Lancaster area were included.
-The selected children spend one afternoon a week at LRGS coming together for a total of 10 weeks.
-They experience an exciting, varied and challenging programme of study which is called ‘To infinity and beyond …’ The inclusion of InspirUS 2 means that there are two teaching sessions a day – one from 1pm to 2.15 pm and the other from 3.45 pm to 5pm.
-This allows over 300 primary school children every year to have the opportunity to be involved in this innovative scheme.
+The selected children spend one afternoon a week at LRGS where they experience an exciting, varied and challenging programme of study which is called ‘To infinity and beyond …’ To maintain contact, children who have had involvement in the programme are regularly invited back to LRGS for open days and one off sessions.

 InspirUS on the Web

-In addition to the InspirUS webpage, there is also an InspirUS Moodle site; to encourage continued learning by all pupils and to also enable the InspirUS team to maintain contact with each child.
+In addition to the InspirUS webpage, there is also an InspirUS Moodle site, to encourage continued learning by all pupils and also to enable the InspirUS team to maintain contact with each child.
 The Moodle includes all the resources from each session, as well as many new challenges the children can try, to continue their critical and creative thinking skills.
 There is also a social networking element to the Moodle, to allow children to communicate with their new friends from different schools.
-This is done in a secure way and much time has been spent developing the site so it complies with the schools’ E-Safety Policy and the Safeguarding of Children policy.
+This is done in a secure way and much time has been spent developing the site so it complies with the school’s E-Safety Policy and the Safeguarding of Children policy.

 Staff

-BA (Hons) Geography; University of Portsmouth, PGCE; Southampton University, Advanced Certificate in Education; St Martin’s College.
+BA (Hons) Geography, University of Portsmouth; PGCE, Southampton University; Advanced Certificate in Education, St Martin’s College.